dentemple/VBA-Class-For-AS400-Automation-Objects/README.md

 ### IMPORTANT NOTICE

-This file assumes both you and VBA can access the iSeries directly, such as through a desktop installation or a remote connection.
+This file assumes that your VBA code can access the iSeries directly, such as through a desktop installation or a remote connection.

-If an additional layer exists between you and the iSeries--for example, if you are on a thin-client, or if your company utilizes an iSeries web-interface--then additional steps may need to be taken to successfully utilize the HACL.
+If an additional layer exists between you and the iSeries--for example, if you are on a thin-client, or if your company utilizes an web-interface to access the AS400--then additional steps may need to be taken to successfully utilize the HACL objects.

+This may be as simple as early-binding the HACL or changing a network setting; or, it can be as complicated as integrating this code with a web-scraper.

-Troubleshooting these situations are beyond my current scope; however, I invite the wider community to copy or extend these files with their own solutions for these issues.
+Troubleshooting these situations are, however, beyond my current scope.
+Still, I invite the community at large to copy or extend these files with their own solutions regarding these issues.

 ## Optional Pre-Download Test